intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-occlum/kubernetes/README.md

 kubectl create -f taskmanager-statefulset.yaml
 ```

-Both the job manager and the task manager will start automatically in SGX on top of Graphene libos when the deployments are created.
+Both the job manager and the task manager will start automatically in SGX on top of Occlum libos when the deployments are created.

 #### Deploy cluster serving